-Clean up and spillage or overflow if it happens.
+Clean up any spillage or overflow if it happens.

-Sometimes, the dark chocolate will bleed out and mix into the orange shell, to avoid this, make sure your orange chocolate is not too hot and your dark chocolate is not overly filled.
+Sometimes, the dark chocolate will bleed out and mix into the orange shell.
+To avoid this, ensure your orange chocolate is not too hot, and your dark chocolate is not overly filled.

 You may place the up-open chocolate ice cream piping bag into the fridge section if your weather is hot so that the ice cream is not too runny.

-For best result, never fill the mold too high.
-Mine was filled too high, the chocolate base is ended up higher than the mold.
+For the best result, never fill the mold too high.
+Mine was filled too high, the chocolate base ended up higher than the mold.

-Place them back to freezer until they are ready to be served.
+Place them back in the freezer until they are ready to be served.

-Adapt the method to make the chocolate skin ice cream cake to meet the theme of another special occasion.
+Adapt the method to make the chocolate skin ice cream cake to meet the theme for another special occasion.

 Under hot weather, the chocolate will sweat very fast and the ice cream will start to melt in no time after it is cut, so, take it out from the fridge and serve as soon as possible.